dodyg/practical-aspnetcore/README.md

 # 45 samples for aspnetcore fundamentals (updated daily)

+## Welcome

+The goal of this project is to enable .NET programmers to learn the new ASP.NET Core stack from the ground up directly from code.
+I will not address ASP.NET Core MVC in this project (at least not yet).

+Every sample is designed specifically to demonstrate a single idea.
+We will go wide and deep to the nitty gritty of ASP.NET Core stack.
+Enjoy the ride!

 **WARNING**: DO NOT UPGRADE / INSTALL [.NET Core Tools MSBuild “alpha”](https://blogs.msdn.microsoft.com/dotnet/2016/11/16/announcing-net-core-tools-msbuild-alpha/) right now.
 It breaks a lot of [stuffs](https://github.com/dotnet/core/issues/354).

 **DO**: Do upgrade to .NET Core 1.1 (and [SDK 1.0.0 Preview2.1](https://github.com/dotnet/core/blob/master/release-notes/1.1/1.1.md)).
 It contains a lot of bug fixes and new features.
-I am converting all the samples to .NET Core 1.1.

 **Hints**: If you type ```dotnet --version```, it should return the following string ```1.0.0-preview2-1-003177```.